discordjs/guide/guide/slash-commands/response-methods.md

 ## Follow-ups

-The `reply()` and `deferReply()` methods are both *initial* responses, which tell Discord that your bot successfully receieved the interaction, but cannot be used to send additional messages.
+The `reply()` and `deferReply()` methods are both *initial* responses, which tell Discord that your bot successfully received the interaction, but cannot be used to send additional messages.
 This is where follow-up messages come in.
 After having initially responded to an interaction, you can use `ChatInputCommandInteraction#followUp()` to send additional messages:

 ::: warning
 After the initial response, an interaction token is valid for 15 minutes, so this is the timeframe in which you can edit the response and send follow-up messages.